 Business analysts, project managers, business change practitioners and anyone in business who needs to engage with and manage stakeholders.
 Stakeholder Engagement is also a People Skills module on the BCS (ISEB) Advanced Diploma in Business Analysis.

 Being able to engage with and manage stakeholders is important for anyone in business and is a particularly key skill for project managers, business analysts and IS consultants.

-Our Stakeholder Engagement course covers all the essential frameworks and principals you’ll need to know in order to become an expert in engaging your stakeholders.
+Our Stakeholder Engagement course covers all the essential frameworks and principles you’ll need to know in order to become an expert in engaging your stakeholders.
 This includes working with stakeholder groups, creative problem solving, managing conflict and much, much more.

 Presented to you by one of the expert training consultants pictured below, each member of our Stakeholder Engagement training team bring their substantial practical experience to the programme.